ALT Investors Have Opportunity to Lead Altimmune, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Altimmune, Inc. ("Altimmune" or the "Company") (NASDAQ: ALT).
+LOS ANGELES, May 23, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Altimmune, Inc. ("Altimmune" or the "Company") (NASDAQ: ALT).

 Class Period: December 1, 2023 – April 26, 2024